nautobot/nautobot/nautobot/docs/plugins/development.md

     template_name = "example_plugin/tab_device_detail_1.html"
 ```

-You must also add the view to the `url_patterns` like so:
+You must also add the view to the `url_patterns` like so (make sure to read the note after this code snippet):

 ```python
 # urls.py